LakeinLove/Mage-The-Awakening/Mage Society/Orders/Adamantine Arrow.md

 > See that convenience store?
 No, I already know what you do.
 It’ll be robbed in about a half hour, and it doesn’t turn out pretty for the clerk or that poor kid pressed into being the trigger man.
 >
 > Your [[Awakening]] wasn’t pleasant, I know.
-Neither was your Sleeper life.
+Neither was your [[Sleepers|Sleeper]] life.
 I’m sympathetic, but I’m not sorry for you.
 Some might call you scarred by the experience, and they might pity you for it.
 The pride in your eyes tells me you already know what I’m going to say:
 > Scars aren’t something to be ashamed of.
 Life is a battle.
 Scars mark you as a survivor.
 Look around you — others don’t wear their scars half as well as we do.
 Not everyone can brave the [[Mystery|Mysteries]], and maybe not everyone should.
 >
 > Look beyond the Consilium, beyond the Awakened — almost everyone tries to avoid being scarred.
 Not us.
 We take on the ordeals and keep the vigils — because we’re strong enough, so others don’t have to be.
 Having magic and power doesn’t matter, just what you do with it.
 That’s why we step into harm’s way.
 It’s a challenge, and challenges are the only thing that matters.